Miriam Margolyes delivers scathing critique of England

 “I don’t have a lot of hope at the moment,” she said.
 “I cannot believe that people are genuinely in approval of sending asylum seekers to Rwanda.
 Something’s happened to ordinary decent people that they can think that that is a legitimate solution.”

-Announced by former prime minister Boris Johnson and former Home Secretary Priti Patel in April 2022, the policy sees people seeking asylum in the UK being deported to Rwanda for processing and resettlement.
+Announced by former prime minister Boris Johnson and former home secretary Priti Patel in April 2022, the policy sees people seeking asylum in the UK being deported to Rwanda for processing and resettlement.

 In May, The Independent revealed that home secretary Suella Braverman was facing fresh allegations of ministerial code breaches over her failure to formally disclose years of previous work with the Rwandan government.